bhuvanharlapur/Computer-Vision-Project/README.md

 YOLO stands for You Only Live Once, it is a convolutional neural network which is used to detect objects in an image.
 YOLO network has 24 convolutional layers and 2 fully connected layers.
 It is much faster than a Fast R-CNN (Joseph Redmon, 2016).
 YOLOv3 is the third improvised version of YOLO neural network which is pre-trained on COCO Dataset and has more convolutional layers for faster detection (Farhadi, 2018).

 ## KITTI DATASET Contents
-From KITTI dataset, 1500 training images and the corresponding label files have been used.
+From KITTI dataset, 1500 training images and the corresponding label files have been used.<br />
-•	KITTI dataset contains 8 different classes which are Car, Van, Truck, Pedestrian, Person sitting, Cyclist, Tram, Misc. and DontCare.
+•	KITTI dataset contains 8 different classes which are Car, Van, Truck, Pedestrian, Person sitting, Cyclist, Tram, Misc. and DontCare.<br />
-•	Each of these images contains its corresponding label files (.txt format) which are nothing but ground truth values.
+•	Each of these images contains its corresponding label files (.txt format) which are nothing but ground truth values.<br />
 •	Each label file consists information of different objects that are present in the image.
 Class, Truncation, Occlusion, Observation angle, 2D bounding box boundary, 3D bounding box dimension, 3D bounding box coordinates and the Rotation value of the box are information given of each object.

 ## Evaluation Method